 The planting hole shall be dug such that the root ball sits on undisturbed soil and the root flare is at or less than two inches above the adjacent finished grade.
 The width of the hole should be at least twice the diameter of the root ball and have sloping sides.
 Thoroughly water in the root ball and add more soil if settling of backfill occurs.
 For more information, refer to Clemson Cooperative Extension cut sheet - Planting Trees Correctly (document title hyperlinked) "Planting Trees Correctly" was prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
+Revised by Joey Williamson, HGIC Horticulture Information Specialist, Clemson University.
 (New 5/99.
 Revised 10/04.)